It’s been a while since I blogged about Revitalizing my BBC Micro. In that time, I’ve performed a few upgrades readers might find interesting.

 REPEAT : SOUND -1,GET,0,0 : UNTIL 0

-Pressing any key on the keyboard will cause the machine to say aloud the letter although it has some odd ideas about what the symbols on the keyboard are.
+Pressing any key on the keyboard will cause the machine to say aloud the letter.
+It does, however, have some odd ideas about what the symbols on the keyboard are.

 *SPEECH *SAY Hello there. *SAY I've got a bad feeling about this.

-My school had a single copy of the Advanced User Guide so I felt privileged when the teacher would let me borrow it although on reflection I doubt anyone else wanted to.
+My school had a single copy of the Advanced User Guide, so I felt privileged when the teacher would let me borrow it.
+On reflection, I doubt anyone else wanted to.
 Page 395 cryptically teases:

 Up to 16 paged ROMS are therefore catered for, 4 of which are on the main circuit board.

-The schematics reveal IC76 is the ROM Select Latch and is a 74LS163 with 4 output pins thus providing 16 possible combinations - one for each ROM you could use so both the OS and the circuitry can support what we need if we could physically get the ROMs wired in.
+The schematics reveal IC76 is the ROM Select Latch and is a 74LS163 with four output pins giving sixteen possible combinations.
+As the OS and circuitry support sixteen, we need to find a way to connect them.

 The Beeb supports either 8K (2764) or 16K (27128) ROMs and EPROMs.
 Later 64KB (27512) chips became available which are almost pin-compatible with the 27128 except:

 A15 lines are the address lines for accessing the higher memory.
-With them both low the chip just acts like a regular 16K (27128) chip.
+With them both low, the chip acts like a regular 16K (27128) chip.
 With

 A15 high the final 16K.

-So what we can do here is combine four 16K ROM images into a single 64K file and flash it to our 27512 which is just what I did with my Signstek TL866A Universal USB programmer.
+We can combine four 16K ROM images into a single 64K file and flash it to our 27512.
+I did just this with my Signstek TL866A Universal USB programmer.

 A15 to the